mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## Configuration Values

-  Parameter | Configuration
+  Resource| Parameter | Configuration
   ---|---
-  All | **No spaces or special characters.
+  All | All | **No spaces or special characters.
 Lower case alphabets and numbers only.
 Adding special characters will break deployment for Azure SQL.**
-  Prefix | Prefix name for the entire solution.
+  All | Prefix | Prefix name for the entire solution.
 Prepended to all presource names.
 Kepp it short.
 Lower case alphabets and numbers only.
 No spaces or special characters.

 ## Deployment steps
 You can either click the "deploy to Azure" button at the beginning of this document or deploy the solution from PowerShell with the following PowerShell script.